eHarmony vs. Match.com: which online dating site is right for you?

 - Match.com is a bit like a dating search engine because you search for what you’re looking for, and you can literally message *anyone* on the site (unless they block you, in which case: what did you do!?).
 On Match.com, you make a dating profile, complete with interests and photos.
 Then, people can either find your profile, or you can use their search function to search for the profiles of others (on dozens of different things, such as height, body type, religion, etc.).
 Then, you can message them, set up a date, and meet in person.
 With Match.com, it’s up to you to decide who is right for you.

-The pros vs. cons of Match.com vs. eHarmony
+The pros & cons of eHarmony & Match.com

 Both of these probably sound like great dating sites, right?
 It’s nice to think that you can decide who is right for you with Match.com, but it’s also nice to think of someone sending you the perfect match, based upon their years of experience, like with eHarmony.
 But, there are always compromises to each of these approaches.
 Keep in mind the pros and cons.